Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Gallade.md

 ---
 Ability1: Steadfast
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME475.png
+BookShinyImageName: HOME475_s.png
 BoxSprite: SRD-BoxSprite-gallade.png
+DexCategory: Blade Pokemon
+DexDescription: "This Pokemon is male only.
+He has an extreme sense of courtesy.
+In\
+  \ a battle, it uses the blades on his arms as if they were swords.
+It is a loyal\
+  \ Pokemon and won\u2019t doubt to fiercely protect its trainer."
 EventAbilities: ''
 GenderType: M
 HasForm: 'Yes'
+Height:
+  Deimeters: 16
+  Feet: 5.2
+  Meters: 1.6
 HiddenAbility: Justified
 HomeSprite: SRD-HomeSprite-gallade.png
 Learnset: '[[SRD-Gallade-Learnset]]'
 Legendary: 'No'
+MegaEvolutions:
+- Item: Galladite
+  Name: Mega-Gallade
 Name: Gallade
 Number: 475
+PrimaryEggGroup: Human-Like
+SecondaryEggGroup: Amorphous
 Sprite: gallade.png
 Type1: Psychic
 Type2: Fighting
+Weight:
+  Hectograms: 520
+  Kilograms: 52.0
+  Pounds: 114.6
 ---

 #PokeroleSRD/Pokedex